joelmbaka/hospitality-app/README.md

 • Typography scale: H1 28, H2 22, body 16.

 **State / data**
-• Supabase JS as single source; wrap in `SupabaseProvider` context.
+• Supabase JS is the single data source.
-• SWR or React Query for caching; subscribe to Realtime for orders & bookings.
+• Zustand store handles cart and lightweight client state.
-• `useAuth()` hook exposes user + role.
+• `useAuth()` hook exposes user + role and surfaces Supabase session changes.

 **Accessibility & i18n**
 • All touchables ≥ 44×44 pt, color-contrast WCAG AA.
 • Plan i18n via `expo-localization`.

-**Offline & performance**
+**Offline & performance (roadmap)**
-• Persist critical tables (`properties`, `resources`) with SQLite cache.
 • Lazy-load images with blur-hash.
+• Add SQLite/IndexedDB cache for critical tables in a future iteration.

 **Testing**
 • Jest + @testing-library/react-native for components.
-• E2E with Detox on iOS & Android simulators.

 This roadmap will evolve as we flesh out the front-end but provides a clear blueprint for the next sprint.